zcash/zcash/doc/payment-api.md

 * taddr : Transparent address
 * zaddr : Private address
 * address : Accepts both private and transparent addresses.
-* amount : JSON format double-precision number with 1 ZC expressed as 1.00000000.
+* amount : JSON format decimal number with at most 8 digits of precision, with 1 ZEC expressed as 1.00000000.
 * memo : Metadata expressed in hexadecimal format.
 Limited to 512 bytes, the current size of the memo field of a private transaction.
 Zero padding is automatic.

 ### Accounting